wnoor/tos/README.md

 - Import select ts file to import

 # Note
-Script is not throughly tested.
+Scripts are not throughly tested and only used for educational purposes.
 Use at your own risk.